renemarc/home-assistant-config/www/screenshots/README.md

     - Replace copyrighted images with public domain placeholders.
 3. Save as regular PNG.
 4. Create animation with other PNGs using [PicGIF](http://www.pearlmountainsoft.com/picgif/) or other animated GIF-making software or web app.
-    - Export as non-optimzed GIF at x1080 resolution (1782x1080).
+    - Export as non-optimzed GIF at x1080 resolution, say 1782x1080.
 5. If needed, use [ImageMagick](https://www.imagemagick.org/) to make it loop indefinitely:
    `mogrify -loop 0 dashboard-example-1080.gif`
-6. Use https://ezgif.com/optimize to compress animated GIF at 35%.
+6. Use [ezgif.com](https://ezgif.com/optimize) to compress animated GIF at 35%.